TeslaNeuro/AuraML/README.md

 # ElectroAuraML: Human-Aware Ambient Detection and Environmental Control

-- ElectroAuraML is a personal project I am working on currently solely to leverage machine learning to enable human presence detection, ambient condition monitoring, and intelligent environmental control.
-The goal is to create an adaptable system/systems that enhance comfort, efficiency, and sustainability in various settings using machine learning models.
+- ElectroAuraML is a personal project I am working on currently in its early stages, solely to leverage machine learning to enable human presence detection, ambient condition monitoring, and intelligent environmental control.
+The goal is to create an adaptable system/systems that enhances comfort, efficiency, and sustainability in various settings using machine learning models.

 ## Features